aligator/OSRailwayTrain/README.md

 - OverTheAir update capability if configured properly.
 Updates have to be installed using Platformio.
 - Configurable smooth speed change.
 - Force speed change (e.g. immediate stop)
-- Set backlights. (the red lights)
+- Set back lights. (the red lights)
-- Set Headlights. (the white lights)
+- Set head lights. (the white lights)
+- Setting the availability status automatically and unset it as last will.

 # Prequisites